Identify Which Of The Following Equations Are Balanced

 Step 2: List All Elements Present in the Equation

 Identify each element that appears in the equation.
-This list will serve as your reference for the subsequent steps.
+Even so, this list will serve as your reference for the subsequent steps.
 Be thorough and ensure no element is missed.

 Step 3: Count the Number of Atoms of Each Element on Both Sides